Always wear your seatbelt! Even at low speeds or on short trips, in a crash, you’re twice as likely to die if not using your seat belt.

-You don’t need to wear a seat belt if you’re reversing, or if you are supervising a learner driver who is reversing.
+- You are not required to use a seatbelt when supervising a learner driver who is reversing.

 A 30 mph crash without a seat belt

-Imagine you are seated in the back of the car and crash at 30 mph.
-If you are unrestrained, you will hit the front seat – and anyone in it – with a force of between 30 and 60 times your own body weight.
+Imagine you are seated in the back of the car in an accident at 30 mph.
+If you are unrestrained, you will hit the front seat – and anyone in it – with a force of between 30 and 60 times your body weight.
 (Similar to the weight of a baby elephant!)

-This could result in death or serious injury to you and people sitting in the front seat.
-Any compensation for injury following an accident may be reduced if you were not wearing a seat belt.
+The accident could result in death or severe injury to you and people sitting in the front seat.
+There might be a reduction for any compensation for injury following an accident if you were not wearing a seat belt.

-If you don’t wear your seat belt you will be fined
+You will receive a fine if you don’t wear your seat belt

 The law requires you wear a seat belt when driving a car in the UK.